-- (3) The UEF will pay medical expenses incurred prior to the time the claimant applied for benefits in a lump sum, during the month in which the UEF accepts liability for the claim.
-The lump sum payment for accrued medical expenses will be paid from the positive fund balance, and treated as part of the month's claim for current benefits.
-If as a result of the inclusion of the accrued medical expenses there is a proportionate reduction in medical benefits, there is no entitlement to retroactive reimbursement. - (4) The UEF pays current benefits in the manner described in ARM 24.29.2846.
+- (1) The UEF pays benefits on a monthly basis - (2) The UEF will pay compensation and medical benefits incurred prior to the time the claimant applied for benefits in a lump sum, during the month in which the UEF accepts liability for the claim.
+The lump sum payment for accrued compensation benefits will be paid from the positive fund balance, and treated as part of the month's claim for current benefits.
+If as a result of the inclusion of the accrued compensation benefits there is a proportionate reduction in benefits, there is no entitlement to retroactive reimbursement. - (3) If the UEF is subject to a final order from a court of competent jurisdiction requiring it to pay benefits, the UEF will pay back-due benefits a month at a time, beginning with the first month of benefits.
+Back-due benefits are subject to the proportional reduction which would have occurred during the month they would have been paid.
+The UEF will also pay current monthly benefits as set forth in (2).

 History: 39-71-203, MCA; IMP, 39-71-503, 39-71-504, 39-71-510, MCA; NEW, 1995 MAR p.
 933, Eff.
-7/1/95.
+7/1/95; AMD, 2024 MAR p.
+1066, Eff.
+5/11/24.

-24.29.2846 Priority of Payment of Current Benefits
+24.29.2846 Priority of Payment of Current Benefits (REPEALED)